 An appropriate level of quality

-If the quality of the project is not consistent, the outcome will not reflect the organization’s goals or objectives.
+If the quality of the project is not consistent, the outcome will not reflect the organisation’s goals or objectives.
 As a result, there needs to be an emphasis on the appropriate level of quality.
 This is also stressed upon in of the principles in the Agile Manifesto, “continuous attention to technical excellence and good design enhances agility.”

 Overcoming common challenges